samooth/spacecore-rehoster/README.md

 Warning: still in alfa

-Uses a corestore to store the hypercores on disk and an sqlite3 db to store the hosted hypercore keys on disk, for persistence between sessions.
+Uses a corestore to store the hypercores on disk.

+The db (hyperbee) containing the hosted hypercores is also stored in the corestore.

 ## Usage